jupyter-server/enterprise_gateway/README.md

 * Options to set CORS headers for servicing browser-based clients
 * Option to set a custom base URL (e.g., for running under tmpnb)
 * Option to limit the number kernel instances a gateway server will launch (e.g., to force scaling at the container level)
-* Option to prespawn a set number of kernel instances
+* Option to pre-spawn a set number of kernel instances
 * Option to set a default kernel language to use when one is not specified in the request
-* Option to prepopulate kernel memory from a notebook
+* Option to pre-populate kernel memory from a notebook
 * Option to serve annotated notebooks as HTTP endpoints, see [notebook-http](#notebook-http-mode)
 * Option to allow downloading of the notebook source when running `notebook-http` mode
 * Automatic [Swagger spec](http://swagger.io/introducing-the-open-api-initiative/) for a notebook-defined API in `notebook-http` mode